Please note that Tapas no longer supports Internet Explorer.

 I had gotten familiar with practically seeing her everyday.
 We would chat together, take strolls together, and find ourselves in trouble when we occasionally made trouble.
 It reminded me of the time I spent with Ann.
 However I knew they were different people.
 They sometimes did the same things, but the more I talked with Karrie, the more different they appeared.

 I would probably not see her for quite some time.
-The distance from here to the capital was considerable, even when that shortened with the help of magic teleporting gates.
-I didn’t even get surprised when I first heard about them, I thought to myself, surprised.
+The distance from here to the capital was considerable, even when that distance shortened with the help of magic teleportation gates.

+She smiled prettily.
 “You too, Esther!”

 I managed to eke out a question on how further we had to drive, to which my father simply smiled at me splayed onto my mother’s lap.
 We hadn’t even started, he said.
 I felt my eyes cloud over as my mother combed through my hair.

-The Guillain Kingdom had an extensive network of magic gates connecting various cities together, making it easy for people to move around the vast land of the empire.
-As one might suspect, it cost a considerable sum to use one of these gates.
-As a result, only the rich were the ones using them.
-In the letter, demanding my father’s return, was an eight-sided token.
-This was used by nobles to travel around the lands anonymously.
-Only high-ranking nobles had one of these.
-Duke Nikodemus must have really wanted his son to visit.
+The Guillain Kingdom had an extensive network of magic gates connecting various cities together making it easy for people to move around the vast lands.
+As one might expect, it cost a considerable sum to use one of these gates.
+Therefore, only the rich were the ones using them.

-No more would we have to concern ourselves with money and have time to do whatever we wanted.
-Honestly, why didn’t my parents use their status to their advantage?
 In hindsight, it was easy to see that we weren’t normal commoners.
-They would sometimes behave in a way totally different from Karrie’s parents.
-Not making a sound when drinking tea for example.
+They would sometimes behave in a way totally different from Karrie’s parents and other adults I chanced upon.
+Not making a sound when eating and drinking tea for example.

+Father replied to my question.
 “Don’t get your hopes up, Esther.
 He isn’t the type of person to act like that.”

-My parents chatted together as we traveled to the neighboring city where a gate was available.
+My parents and I chatted together as we traveled to the neighboring city where a gate was available.
 And finally, after a whole day of suffering on the seats of the wagon, we arrived at the entrance to the city.

 “This looks good enough.”
 My father opened the door to the room we had rented for the day.
 The magic gate required a half day's worth of time to check our luggage and clear it for transport.
 Not wanting to arrive earlier than required, he suggested resting in this city for a day.
 I welcomed that thought.